quantumlib/Cirq/docs/tutorial.md

 To build the above variational quantum algorithm using Cirq, one begins by building the appropriate [circuit](circuits.md).
-In Cirq circuits are represented either by a `Circuit` object or a `Schedule` object. `Schedule`s are for more control of quantum gates and circuits at the timing level, so here we will work with a `Circuit.`
+In Cirq circuits are represented either by a `Circuit` object or a `Schedule` object.  `Schedule`s offer more control over quantum gates and circuits at the timing level, which we do not need, so here we will work with `Circuit`s instead.

 Conceptually: a `Circuit` is a collection of ``Moments``.
 A `Moment` is a collection of ``Operations`` that all act during the same abstract time slice.
-An `Operation` is a some effect that operates on a specific subset of ``Qubits``, the most common type of `Operation` is a `GateOperation`.
+An `Operation` is a some effect that operates on a specific subset of ``Qubits``.
+The most common type of `Operation` is a `Gate` applied to several qubits (a `GateOperation`).
 The following diagram should help illustrate these concepts.

 ![Circuits and Moments](CircuitMomentOperation.png)